sebmentation-fault/codekata/kata04/README.md

 Is factoring out as much common code as possible always a good thing?
 Did the readability of the programs suffer because of this requirement?
 How about the maintainability?

+## Solutions/Working-out

+1. When writing the original programs, individually, I was understanding their individual needs -- for example, the weather file has 2-row header, and a footer too, both which are irrelevant when parsing the spreads.
+I also saw from the football file that some tables have rows in the middle which should be ignored.
+   If I had tried to preemptively factor out common code, I may not have spotted these until later, and then had to refactor the library code (and hence also refactor the dependent binaries).
+2. Yes -- when writing the football file, I copied the structure from the weather file and only changed a few lines and variables names.
+3. As explained before, it might be best not to preemptively factor out common code until you can show that two functions share common functionality.
+This is because abstracting early can cause problems when the function interface (e.g. for `get_min_spread`) changes.
+That said, the readability of the weather and football files becomes easier when you can hide complexity behind a library file, which likely comes at a cost for maintainability.